pkourouklidis/panoptes-wiki/Algorithm-Runtimes.md

     result = 1 if ema < threshold else 0
     return result, ema
 ```
 The function receives three arguments.
-The arguments `level` and `raw` are the discretized and raw results of the observed _Algorithm Execution_ in chronological order (most recent result first).
+The arguments `level` and `raw` are simple Python lists that contain the discretized and raw results of the observed _Algorithm Execution_ in chronological order (most recent result first).
 The argument `parameters` is the same as in _Python Function Runtime_.

 As our detector doesn't use any external Python packages, the requirements.txt file will be empty.